 The main issues have been identified from research along with issues raised by local people at the various consultation events.
 The background reports used to help prepare the Revised Neighbourhood Plan are referred to in more detail in Section 5.

-A full report of issues raised during consultation is set out in the Consultation Statement.
+A full report of issues raised during consultation is set out in the Consultation Statement. (www.farnham.gov.uk/shapefarnham)

 Environment